-Reducing consumption of animal products, and particularly those from ruminants - cows, sheep and goats - is probably the single most effective route to lowering the GHG, land and water footprint of human diet.
+Reducing consumption of animal products, and particularly those from ruminants - cows, sheep and goats - is probably the single most effective route to lowering the greenhouse gas (GHG), land and water footprint of human diet.
 The livestock sector accounts for 14% of global GHG emissions - more even than the direct emissions from transport.
 Nearly 40% of livestock emissions are in the form of methane - a powerful GHG generated as a by-product of ruminant digestive systems.

-If choosing meat options, please ensure that it is produced to high environmental and animal welfare standards e.g. Red Tractor Assured, is as locally sourced as possible.
+- If choosing meat options, consider poultry/pork over ruminants. - Please ensure meat is produced to high environmental and animal welfare standards e.g. Red Tractor Assured, and is as locally sourced as possible.

-If choosing fish, please ensure that it is accredited by the Marine Stewardship Council (MSC), and does not feature on the Marine Conservation Society "fish to avoid' list.
+If choosing fish, please ensure that it is

+accredited by the Marine Stewardship Council (MSC), and does not feature on the Marine Conservation Society "fish to avoid' list.
 The UN Food and Agriculture Organisation estimate that 81% of monitored fish stocks are currently over-exploited, or even fully exploited.